LuizaKlafke/python-challenge-snakeGame/README.md

 # Run project

-To run locally, you must have [Python 3]('https://www.python.org/downloads/') installed.
+To run locally, you must have [Python3](https://www.python.org/downloads/) installed.
 Clone the repository and run the program `main.py`.